gmaheshraju/simple_coding/readme.md

-# coding all of the fundamental concepts in the javascript language
+# coding the fundamental concepts in the javascript language

 # basics